emberjs/rfcs/text/0813-template-layering.md

 }
 ```

-In addition, we also propose to add a `@ember/template-compilation/runtime`
+In addition, we also propose a new `@ember/template-compilation/runtime`
 module as an opt-in to enable runtime template compilation.

 ## Motivation